 In a smaller pocket, keep just a couple of feet of fly line out past the rod tip, and make a short cast up and across to the top of the pocket.
-You should be slightly more than a rod length away from your target.
+You should be slightly more than a rod length away from your target, preferably with a faster current between you and the target (this will help to conceal you from the fish).
 Keep your rod tip up and out by extending your arm, and try to maintain an approximately 90-degree angle between the line and rod.
 By keeping your rod tip up, you can keep most of the leader off the water.
 If you want the nymph to go a little deeper, drop your rod a little lower.
 It depends on the depth of the water.

 Move the rod with the drift at the pace of the current to maintain the 90-degree angle, and allow the drift to continue in front of and slightly below you.
 You may get a strike during this portion of the drift.
 If so, you’ll probably feel it since you have most of the slack out of your line, but keep a close eye on your leader.
 It will tighten if a fish strikes and be another cue for you to set the hook.
 When you reach the end of the drift (bottom of the pocket), quit moving the rod with the drift.
 This will force the fly to swing from the bottom to the surface.
 If the fish hits during this portion of the drift, you will likely feel a very hard tug.